Contact us today to start attracting more patients! 310 879 8003

 Our own investigation and results on AI content detectors indicate that, while AI detection technology is relatively new and each AI detection tool varies in accuracy, the detectors were fairly good (when combined) in differentiating between human-written and AI-generated texts, with a low % of false positives (if you follow certain rules).

-Using the six tools below, we test the articles that the writers submit from our internal writers (control) and our contract writers:
+Using the five tools below, we test the articles that the writers submit from our internal writers (control) and our contract writers:

 We used the data from this table to compute the percentages of AI content in the contract external writers’ submitted articles.